iSci-3A12/climate-change-assignments/assignment-instructions/a2-climate-data.md

 <tbody>
 <tr>
 <td>
 <p><b>NOTE:</b> that the following instructions have been updated to clarify the years to be used for averaging.
 The *past 40-year average* should consist of data from 1985 to 2024.
+The previous version suggested using 1984 to 2023.
 2025 data should be excluded for this exercise.</p>
 </td>
 </tr>
 </tbody>